criccomini/criccomini.github.io/_posts/2018-10-29-models-microservices-should-be-using-same-continuous-delivery-stack.md

 ## The future

 There are signs of hope in the devops and machine learning spaces.
 GitLab's site has an interesting issue entitled [GitLab/Devops for AI/ML](https://gitlab.com/gitlab-org/gitlab-ce/issues/46161).
 Gitlab does a fantastic job modeling continuous integration and delivery, and I'd be excited to progress in this area.
 There are [a lot](https://towardsdatascience.com/deploying-machine-learning-models-with-docker-5d22a4dacb5) of [posts](https://www.udemy.com/deploy-data-science-nlp-models-with-docker-containers/) about [deploying models](http://shop.oreilly.com/product/0636920084334.do) through [Docker](https://medium.com/analytics-vidhya/how-to-deploy-machine-learning-models-using-flask-docker-and-google-cloud-platform-gcp-6e7bf1b339d5), [version control in JupyterHub](https://towardsdatascience.com/version-control-for-jupyter-notebook-3e6cef13392d), and so on.
-I'm also pretty excited about how [Prefect](https://www.prefect.io/) is [thinking about model deployment](https://medium.com/the-prefect-blog/positive-and-negative-data-engineering-a02cb497583d).
+I'm also pretty excited about how [Prefect](https://www.prefect.io/) is [thinking about problems like this](https://medium.com/the-prefect-blog/positive-and-negative-data-engineering-a02cb497583d).

 In the meantime, the best path forward is probably to be opportunistic about shared infrastructure.
 If you find yourself deploying pre-built models, ask why they can't be deployed via the same repository as your microservices.
 Likewise, when measuring the performance of a model in production, why not see how easy it'd be to use your existing metrics and monitoring infrastructure?